 the information used that contributes to the measure(s) of success listed above; information here may include specific datasources, reports or any relevant input

 Failure to purchase org level capacity commitments for BigQuery can result in runaway costs due to on-demand query costs.

 In this post I’ll share why cloud can both save, and not save, depending on your stage of cost optimization maturity.
 For illustration purposes, the stages of maturity in this post are split into crawl, walk, and run.

 Get involved and contribute to the community by sharing your real world experiences related to this Capability in the form of a story or providing a playbook for how you have implemented best practices in your organization.
 Your real world experiences can be provided in the context of:

-Join the conversation about this Capability in the Slack channel #wg-resource-utilization-efficiency .
+Join the conversation about this Capability in Slack .
 You can submit stories, how-tos and suggest improvements using one of the options for contributing here.